pinecone-io/nvidia-rag/docs/quickstart.md

         nim-llm-ms                              Up 14 minutes (healthy)
      ```

-5. Start the vector db containers from the repo root.
+5. Uncomment the vector db section you'll use and start the vector db containers from the repo root.

    ```bash
    docker compose -f deploy/compose/vectordb.yaml up -d
    ```

    [!TIP]
    By default GPU accelerated Milvus DB is deployed.
 You can choose the GPU ID to be allocated using below env variable.

    ```bash
    VECTORSTORE_GPU_DEVICE_ID=0
    ```

    For B200 and A100 GPUs, use Milvus CPU indexing due to known retrieval accuracy issues with Milvus GPU indexing and search.
 Export following environment variables to disable Milvus GPU ingexing and search.

    ```bash
    export APP_VECTORSTORE_ENABLEGPUSEARCH=False
    export APP_VECTORSTORE_ENABLEGPUINDEX=False